We've independently reviewed this article to make sure it's as accurate as we can make it.

 Not to mention the extra wear and tear on the compressor from always switching on and off.
 And the CLUNK noise that happens every time!

 Lastly, a large model can cool too quickly.
-So fast that the dehumidifier can’t keep up, and we’re left feeling cold but humid.
+So fast that the dehumidifier function doesn’t run long enough, and we’re left feeling cold but humid.
 Which is extra uncomfortable.

-It’s important to size a window air conditioner correctly.
+This is why, it’s important to size a window air conditioner correctly.
+Thankfully, doing so is very simple.

 Just follow these simple sections to find a power level tailored to your home.